chimera-linux/chimera-linux.github.io/_posts/2023-01-16-roadmap-updates.md

 in-person format, as usual in Brussels, on the first weekend of February, which is the 4th and 5th this time.
-I will be giving a [talk](https://fosdem.org/2023/schedule/event/chimera_linux) about Chimera, this time in thE BSD devroom (huge thanks to the organizers for letting me have a slot, despite this project being a Linux system).
+I will be giving a [talk](https://fosdem.org/2023/schedule/event/chimera_linux) about Chimera, this time in the BSD devroom (huge thanks to the organizers for letting me have a slot, despite this project being a Linux system).

 I will give a general overview of the project, our progress since last